top of page

 in glass houses

-Spend the afternoon sipping cocktails by the ice bar, then throw things back to a simpler time, and head for the hills.
-After popping on a sled and setting arctic-speed records, slow things down a notch in the evening and unwind in a private sauna, or, if you want more of that great outdoors, hop in one of the hot tubs to soak up Lapland’s beauty.
+Spend the afternoon sipping cocktails by the ice bar, then throw things back to a simpler time, head for the hills, pop on a sled, and set arctic-speed records.
+That evening, you can slow things down a notch and unwind in a private sauna, or, if you want more of that great outdoors, hop in one of the hot tubs to soak up Lapland’s beauty.

 ON TO SWEDEN